LincolnFirks/BLE-Patient-Tracker-App/BLE/README.md

 PROXIMITY_THRESHOLD is the distance a token/patient needs to be inside in order for the scanner the report the location.
 This will likely need to be changed for each room/scanner.
 This is measured in feet.

+CONFIG_INTERVAL is how often (in seconds) the given scanner will make a request to the app for the current configuration.
+On these requests, if a configuration change is detected, it will rewrite the local config.json file.

 Before any scanning is done, run the following command once while the web app is running to initialize the database.